 Those who roast their own coffee at home often find it to be a deeply rewarding experience.
 In addition to producing roasted coffee exactly how you want it, the whole process of sourcing green beans and experimenting with different roast profiles can help further an appreciation of the work involved in producing a cup of coffee.

 “Roasting beans at home will improve your understanding of everything that goes into making great coffee,” Mark tells me.
 “When someone else is doing the job for you, yes, it can taste good – but the deeper sense of satisfaction you get when you do something yourself is missing.”

 This is what’s known as the “Ikea effect”, a phenomenon in which people tend to place higher value on products they are directly involved in creating.
 While home roasters don’t tend to have any say in the growing of coffee, roasting puts them in control of an important part of the supply chain.
-They have the opportunity to unlock the potential of green beans, rather than letting someone else do it for them.
+Specifically, they have the opportunity to unlock the potential of green beans, rather than letting someone else do it for them.

 Mark explains that coffee roasting is challenging in that a slight change in any of the roasting variables, such as charge temperature, heat application or the cooling process, can produce entirely different outcomes.
 However, the payoff is immense, particularly when the roasted coffee is shared with friends and family.

 It can also provide a good jumping-off point for those looking to become full-time roasters in the future.
 Many describe coffee roasting as an “art”, which – like any art – takes time and practice to master.
 Home roasting is a relatively inexpensive way of testing the water, honing your craft, and practically applying new-found knowledge.

 How To Start Home Coffee Roasting

 To start roasting coffee at home, you just need three things: equipment, green beans, and basic roasting knowledge.